- Directions to SCMI can be found at: https://www.scmi.net/directions/

 - Our tiny parking lot is staff parking only.
 Professors might be able to find a space, but students will need to park on the street.

 - We always advise people to aim to get here at least 30 min before the trip is scheduled to allow time for traffic and detours.

-- There are almost no amenities in this corner of the port (we have a coke machine, that’s it) and the closest gas station is over the bridge in San Pedro.
-Remind the students to bring snacks and soft drinks, and not arrive here with an empty tank.
+- There are almost no amenities in this corner of the port and the closest gas station is over the bridge in San Pedro.
+Remind the students to bring snacks and water bottles, and not arrive here with an empty tank.

 - Close-toed shoes are required.

 - Dressing in layers, bringing a hat and sunscreen is always recommended.